nate-gillman/fourier-head/README.md

 The Fourier head is a neural network layer which learns a *continuous* probability density function using Fourier series, and returns a *discrete* approximation of it.

 Large language models are often adapted to model non-linguistic tokens.
-If these tokens have an underlying continuous structure, then replacing the linear classification head with the Fourier head can boost downstream performance.
+If these tokens have an underlying continuous structure (e.g. time series forecasting, or RL control tasks) then replacing the linear classification head with the Fourier head can boost downstream performance.

 ## Using the Fourier head in your own work